Hjorthmedh/RGCmorphology/ms/intro.md

 morphologies and branching patterns within the inner plexiform layer.
-The dominant statistical method for grouping neurons into distinct types is that of unsupervised clustering, whereby neurons are grouped using just there morphological features.
+The dominant statistical method for grouping neurons into distinct types is that of unsupervised clustering, whereby neurons are grouped using morphological features.
 We have taken a complementary approach, using supervised classification methods to learn and predict any association between morphological features as input and an independent assessment of cell type.
-For this study, We have used five different transgenic mouse lines, in each of which we we assume 1--2 RGCs types selectively express green fluorescent protein (GFP).
+Here we have used five different transgenic mouse lines, in each of which we we assume 1--2 RGCs types selectively express green fluorescent protein (GFP).
 We assume that each mice line labels a unique "genetic type" of RGC.
 Cell tracings of 94 RGCs were acquired from retinas of CB2-GFP, Cdh3-GFP, DRD4-GFP, Hoxd10-GFP and TRHR-GFP transgenic mice.
 Fifteen morphological features of GFP expressing RGCs were calculated, and supervised machine learning techniques were used to classify the neurons according to their genetic type information.
 We found that just five features (dendritic area, density of branch points, fractal dimension, mean terminal segment length and soma area) were enough to correctly classify 83% of the RGCs into the five types that we examined.
 We therefore believe that standard morphological features can serve as reliable classifiers of mouse RGCs.
 As these morphological features are not specific to retinal neurons, we have tested how well these features can also classify other types of neurons.
 Without adding any further features, or refinement of our procedures, we found that we could classify five types of cortical or hippocampal neuron into predefined types with around 75\% accuracy.
 Overall this suggest that simple dendritic features can act as fairly reliable, albeit imperfect, predictors of cell type.

 ### Keywords
 cell types, retinal ganglion cells, clustering, classification.